 You’ll need quinoa flour to make this pizza.
 Quinoa flour is becoming more widely available at well stocked grocery stores and can usually be found in the natural foods aisle.
 Bob’s Red Mill makes a quinoa flour and there are other brands as well.
 I make my own quinoa flour by grinding quinoa grains in a Vitamix until I have the consistency of flour.
 If you have a high-powered food processor or blender try making your own quinoa flour.
 It’s much less expensive and more convenient as you can grind only what you need.
 Once you’ve got your quinoa flour, make up a bunch of Thin and Crispy Quinoa Pizza Crust mixes by measuring and combining all the dry ingredients into plastic storage bags.
 Then all you need to do when you want to make a quinoa flour pizza crust is combine the mix with water and olive oil, pour the batter into a prepared pan, and bake.

 Be sure to spray your nonstick pan VERY liberally with nonstick olive oil cooking spray before pouring the batter into the pan.
 It will have the consistency of a thin pancake batter.
 It helps to rap the bottom of the pan on the counter a few times to make sure the batter is evenly distributed and to release any air bubbles.

 After 20 minutes of baking here’s what the crust will look like.
 Flip it over and return it to the oven to bake for 5 more minutes.
-(Those little dark flecks are the Italian seasoning which gives the crust a delicious savory flavor.)
+(Those little dark flecks are the Italian seasoning which gives the quinoa flour pizza crust a delicious savory flavor.)

 After the crust has baked for a total of 25 minutes you can top it with marinara and mozzarella and return it to the oven for 3-5 minutes more until the cheese is fully melted.